tianqitang1/ContigNet/training/README.md

 # Training

-## Data preparation
+## Data availability

-The data used in the paper "Phage-bacteria contig interaction prediction with convolutional neural network" can be downloaded from [GoogleDrive]().
+The data used in the paper "Phage-bacteria contig interaction prediction with convolutional neural network" can be downloaded from [GoogleDrive](https://drive.google.com/file/d/1VJARCYazlk7C9IbJF62mfP7vdTP8GwiE/view?usp=sharing).
 The downloaded archive file should be released to ```data``` directory.

+## Prepeare your own data
 You can also prepare the data from scratch.
 First create and enter the directory with
 ``` bash
 mkdir data